-When Mercurio throws a banquet in my upcoming novella, Devouring Light, his guests dine Roman style.
+When Mercurio throws a banquet in my novella, Devouring Light, his guests dine Roman style.

 I’d always envisioned the ancient Romans as reclining while dining, propped up on couches with low tripod tables at their elbows.
 But when it was time for me to write the feast scene, I needed details.
 So I dove into research!